skye-harris/llm_intents/README.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **Add Integration**
-3. Search for "LLM Intents"
+3. Search for "Tools for Assist"
 4. Follow the setup wizard to configure your desired services

-### 🔍 Brave Search
+### 🔍 Brave Web Search

-Uses the Brave AI Web Search API to return summarized, snippet-rich results.
+Uses the Brave Web Search API to return summarized, snippet-rich results.

 ##### Requirements